Boneato/boneato/designspec.md

 ![Page of a specific ingredient](wireframes/screen-13.png)

 Once the user clicks one of the search results, they will be taken to that ingredient’s page.
-Clicking the “Search for another ingredient” link will take the user back to the “Find ingredients” page.

 Locations will be listed in order of most “Confirmed”.
 Each location entry has the following features:
 - “Confirmed” and “Didn’t Find” buttons - If users are signed in, they can click either “Confirmed” or “Didn’t Find” for each location.
 Clicking the button will increase the count displayed on the button.
 Other users will see these counts increase in real time.